Barcelona Tickets

 Contents

-Casa Milà is an architectural masterpiece in Barcelona, Spain, designed by the visionary architect Antoni Gaudí.
-While the entire building is a marvel, the rooftop of Casa Milà is truly worth visiting.
+Casa Mila is an architectural masterpiece in Barcelona, Spain, designed by the visionary architect Antoni Gaudí.
+While the entire building is a marvel, the rooftop of Casa Mila is truly worth visiting.

-Highlights of the Casa Milà Rooftop
+Highlights of the Casa Mila rooftop

 Sculptural chimneys

-One of the most iconic features of the Casa Milà rooftop is its collection of whimsical and otherworldly chimneys that take on various shapes.
+One of the most iconic features of the Casa Mila rooftop is its collection of whimsical and otherworldly chimneys that take on various shapes.

-Espai Gaudí
+Espai Gaudi

 At the centre of the rooftop, the "Espai Gaudí" serves as a sort of homage to the architect himself.
-This space provides a deeper insight into Antoni Gaudí's life.
+This space provides a deeper insight into Antoni Gaudi's life.

 Serpentine paths and seating

-Serpentine pathways wind their way around the undulating rooftop landscape.
+Serpentine pathways wind their way around the rooftop landscape.
 You can explore the space while enjoying panoramic views of Barcelona.

 Aesthetic vents and skylights